Do you wish there was a simple solution that tackled things like cancer AND the common cold?

 - Roasted garlic soup is one of my favorite soups.

 - I love making a simple dressing for our salads.
-It’s made with olive oil, apple cider vinegar, lots of chopped garlic and a little bit of honey & sea salt.
+It’s made with olive oil, store bought or homemade apple cider vinegar, lots of chopped garlic and a little bit of honey & sea salt.

-How do you include onions and garlic in your daily life?
+How do you include these two best vegetables into your daily life?
 Please scroll down and tell us in the comments below…I’d love to hear about it.

-For those of you who are interested in the GAPS Diet for your own family, registration will be opening next week (January 27) for the GAPS CLASS, a class to walk you through the GAPS protocol and help you apply it effectively in your everyday life.
+For those of you who are interested in the GAPS Diet for your own family, registration is open for the GAPS CLASS, a class to walk you through the GAPS protocol and help you apply it effectively in your everyday life.